-Social security and health insurance for self-employed in Belgium
+Social security for self-employed workers in Belgium

 Self-employment social security contributions generally work out to around 22% of your annual income.

 You will be sent a bill at the beginning of each quarter (January, April, July, and October) and you have to pay before the end of the quarter.

-Combining freelance with paid employment
+Combining freelance work and paid employment in Belgium